 Note - Although we are able to cancel this operation it’s not an elegant way to do due to limitations in APM methods, in reality we are not cancelling the file read operation but only cancelling wait on the operation.

-Todo – See if you can close stream in case of cancellation.

 TAP to APM wrapper

 If we want to do vice versa i.e. converting TAP method to APM all we need to take task method and split it into 2 methods